Special Services & Technology

-The North Carolina Animal Cancer Program (NCACP) began in 1984, and is part of the Veterinary Health Complex in the College of Veterinary Medicine, North Carolina State University.
+The North Carolina Animal Cancer Program (NCACP) began in 1984, and is part of the NC State Veterinary Hospital in the College of Veterinary Medicine, North Carolina State University.
 In addition to being multidisciplinary, the NCACP is multi-institutional, involving collaborative activities with Colorado State University, Duke University Medical Center, and the University of North Carolina at Chapel Hill.

 Functions of the NCACP

 - To provide a comprehensive treatment center for privately-owned pet animals with cancer